"Ye Shall Not See It"

 She just didn't know I would really go.

 Apparently, the singer really meant what he told that poor woman.
-Jesus really meant what he is told his disciples, here, too.
-The fact that Jesus plainly told the twelve, "Ye shall not see it" ought to shake up full preterists, who believe that Jesus returned in 70 AD.
+Jesus really meant what he told his disciples, here, too.
+The fact that Jesus plainly told the twelve, "Ye shall not see it" ought to shake up Full Preterists, who believe that Jesus returned in 70 AD.
 The apostle John was still alive in 70 AD, so if Jesus returned then, John saw one of the days of the Son of Man, and had his desire fulfilled.

 Luke 9: 23 And He said to them all, "If any man will come after Me, let him deny himself and take up his cross daily, and follow Me.